 Disconnection prevention and payment plans are offered for customers whose power has been turned off or those customers who have received a shut off notice.
 Or even if you are struggling to keep up with paying your monthly energy bill and think you may fall behind in the future, then please call Kentucky Utilities as soon as possible.
 The company will try to help the person find a solution to their hardship.

 They have on staff a number of Customer Care representatives who can work with you to try to help you keep your power on or reconnect it if it has been turned off.
-Or read more on laws that are in place to prevent a customer from a disconnection.
+Or read more on laws to prevent a customer from a disconnection.

 Some of the services offered include Budget Payment, Auto Pay, as well as partial payment plans.
-Or they can refer Kentucky Utilities customers to additional options.
+Or they can refer Kentucky Utilities customers to additional options or offer governmnent grants to help replace or repair windows.
 The company will do what it can to explore different solutions with customers.